dotansimha/graphql-code-generator/website/docs-templates/gql-tag-operations-preset.md

 ### Fragment Masking with custom unmask name

-By default the data unmask function name is `useFragment`, which follows the React hook naming convention.
+By default, the data unmask function name is `useFragment`, which follows the React hook naming convention.
 For React users we recommend keeping that name.
 If you need to customize the name of the function you can provide the `fragmentMasking.unmaskFunctionName` option.

 **codegen.yml**